 Key Findings of Research Compiled by the Massachusetts Coalition for Independent Work and its Members.

-Two bills in the Massachusetts legislature this session, HD.3726 and HD 3456, guarantee a driver’s right to flexibility while providing access to critical new benefits.
+Two bills in the Massachusetts legislature this session, H.1848 and H.961, guarantee a driver’s right to flexibility while providing access to critical new benefits.
 The full text of both bills may be found below:

 Beacon Economics Report: Driver reclassification would result in loss of up to 87% of app-based jobs